NicoHood/SecureLoader/Readme.md

 If someone is able to upload malicious Firmware to the device he needs access to the BK.
 If he has got the BK, he could simply fake and burn a new (fake) Bootloader instead.
-Therefor it is mostly useless to hack the Bootloader from the Firmware except if opening the device to ISP can be visually noticed.
+Therefor it is mostly useless to hack the Bootloader from the Firmware except if opening the device to ISP can not be visually noticed.

 This attack scenario concentrates more on Bootloader hacking via Firmware vulnerabilities.
 Even if a Firmware vulnerability was found you can hardly hack